python/cpython/Doc/reference/compound_stmts.rst

 ``*identifier`` or ``**identifier``.
 Functions may have "return" annotation of the form "``-> expression``" after the parameter list.
 These annotations can be any valid Python expression.
 The presence of annotations does not change the semantics of a function.
-The annotation values are available as values of a dictionary keyed by the parameters' names in the :attr:`__annotations__` attribute of the function object.
-Used annnotations are preserved as strings at runtime which enables postponed evaluation.
+The annotation values are available as string values in a dictionary keyed by the parameters' names in the :attr:`__annotations__` attribute of the function object.

 .. index:: pair: lambda; expression